ioBanker/docs.bitshares.build/LP-tec.md

 - **HONEST.BTC Short - BTS Long:** Use all BTS for borrowing.
 Sell 50% of your HONEST.BTC for the BTS part.

 ### Withdraw
-Withdrawing funds from the pool burns the pool token and reduces the pool token supply.
+Withdrawing funds from the pool, burns the pool token, which reduces the pool token supply.
 Withdraw fees are shared to the remaining pool token holders.

+### Create

 ## Interfaces
 - https://dex.iobanker.com/poolmart/liquidity-pools